A Generic Overview of Freelance Video Editor Websites

 Overloading Projects

-A typical misstep in Freelance Video Editor Websites is adding countless filters:
+A typical misstep in Freelance Video Editor Websites is adding too many effects:

 Ignoring Audio